Oliver Dimsdale

-Oliver Dimsdale (born 28 October 1972) is an English actor, known for portraying Louis Trevelyan in the BBC TV serial He Knew He Was Right.
+Oliver Dimsdale (born 28 October 1972) is an English actor, known for portraying Louis Trevelyan in the BBC TV serial He Knew He Was Right and Daniel Marlowe in Grantchester.

 Early life and education

 Born in Aylesbury, Buckinghamshire, he was brought up in Hertfordshire.
 Dimsdale is the son of a Swiss mother.
 He has a sister, Anna.
 He developed a stammer at the age of six, which he has since partially brought under control through speech therapy.
 Dimsdale attended the Dragon School and then Eton College, and went on to study French and Economics at university.
 He trained at Guildhall School of Music and Drama, graduating in 1999.

 Career

 Dimsdale began his performing career at the age of thirteen in a radio play for the BBC.
 He has lent his voice to the radio productions In The Company of Men and Sharp Focus.
 His film credits include RocknRolla (2008), Cosi (2010) and the short film Pest.

 On television, he played the lead roles of Louis Trevelyan in the 2004 adaptation of He Knew He Was Right, and Dr Felix Quinn in the 2008 ITV1 medical drama Harley Street.
 He has also made guest appearances in Doctors, Casualty and Lark Rise to Candleford.
+Since 2016, he has played Daniel Marlowe in Grantchester.

 Dimsdale is the co-founder and co-Artistic Director of Filter Theatre.
 His theatre work includes Great Expectations, The Changeling, Five Finger Exercise and The Tempest.